UKPLab/arxiv2025-ham-classifier/README.md

 ><details>
 ><summary> <b>Abstract</b> </summary>
->Quantum computing shows great potential for expanding the range of efficiently solvable problems.
-This promise arises from the advantageous resource and runtime scaling of certain quantum algorithms over classical ones.
-Quantum machine learning (QML) seeks to extend these advantages to data-driven methods.
-Initial evidence suggests quantum-based models can outperform classical ones in terms of scaling, runtime and generalization capabilities.
-However, critics have pointed out that many works rely on extensive feature reduction or use toy datasets to draw conclusions, raising concerns about their applicability to larger problems.
-Scaling up these results is challenging due to hardware limitations and the high costs generally associated with encoding dense vector representations on quantum devices.
-To address these challenges, we propose an efficient approach called <i>Hamiltonian classifier</i> inspired by ground-state energy optimization in quantum chemistry.
-This method circumvents the costs associated with data encoding by mapping inputs to a finite set of Pauli strings and computing predictions as their expectation values.
-In addition, we introduce two variants with different scaling in terms of parameters and sample complexity.
-We evaluate our approach on text and image classification tasks, comparing it to well-established classical and quantum models.
-Our results show the Hamiltonian classifier delivers performance comparable to or better than these methods.
+>Quantum machine learning (QML) is a discipline that seeks to transfer the advantages of quantum computing to data-driven tasks.
+However, many studies rely on toy datasets or heavy feature reduction, raising concerns about their scalability.
+Progress is further hindered by hardware limitations and the significant costs of encoding dense vector representations on quantum devices.
+To address these challenges, we propose an efficient approach called <i>Hamiltonian classifier</i> that circumvents the costs associated with data encoding by mapping inputs to a finite set of Pauli strings and computing predictions as their expectation values.
+In addition, we introduce two classifier variants with different scaling in terms of parameters and sample complexity.
+We evaluate our approach on text and image classification tasks, against well-established classical and quantum models.
+The Hamiltonian classifier delivers performance comparable to or better than these methods.
 Notably, our method achieves logarithmic complexity in both qubits <i>and</i> quantum gates, making it well-suited for large-scale, real-world applications.
 ></details></p>

 Contact person: [Federico Tiblias](mailto:federico.tiblias@tu-darmstadt.de)